Parking Lot Maintenance 101 for Property Managers

 Asphalt is constantly bombarded with UV rays, water and — in most of the country — expanding and contracting ice during the winter months.
 Over time, the combined attacks of water, oxidation and thermal fluctuation cause the asphalt surface to dry, grow brittle, and break down.
 Tiny cracks form in the dried surface, which loosen the aggregate and let water in.
 Oil leaks from cars often accelerate this deterioration.

 Without regular crack filing and sealcoating maintenance, what is left after a few years is a dry, gray surface riddled with cracks and potholes.
+Which is one reason why having an effective parking lot asphalt maintenance plan is crucial for keeping a compliant and safe parking lot.

 How to Maintain Your Parking Lot Asphalt